code-423n4/2022-10-holograph-findings/data/w0Lfrum-Q.md

 ### Summary

 The overall code is well-commented.
 Unit tests are provided.
 The logic is split into the corresponding files.
 The logic is clear when referring to the docs/information given in the code4rena contest page.
+There may be instances where ether may be sent to the contract via the receive() or fallback functions.
+These contracts may lock the sent ether as they do not have functionality to withdraw ether from the contract.

 ### 1. Payable Fallback Function :